wp-plugins/my-optional-modules/readme.txt

 == Changelog ==
 = 5.0.+ =
+* 5.0.1 / Better output filtering on Reviews.
+* 5.0.1 / Add Twitter username field to profile field for use in meta, keywords and site Twitter username to general settings.
+* 5.0.1 / Enable Meta keywords, description, and other meta properties (like og:title,og:image,og:description, and so-forth) automatically for posts and pages.
+* 5.0.1 / Lazy Load added; automatically converts (for those with javascript enabled) images in posts (added via gallery - single or multiple) to be loaded via Lazy Load, decreasing page load times.
-* 5.0.0.10302013 / Developer's note: It's been a hectic release schedule this past month, and from this point on the, the updates are going to slow down tremendously (unless code breaking bugs are reported or found).
+* 5.0.0 / Developer's note: It's been a hectic release schedule this past month, and from this point on the, the updates are going to slow down tremendously (unless code breaking bugs are reported or found).
 This plugin has grown in the past month to the monster it is now - and as the developer, I'd like to thank you for your continued use of it.
-* 5.0.0.10302013 / Exclude installation bug fix.
+* 5.0.0 / Exclude installation bug fix.
-* 5.0.0.10302013 / Further code cleanup on remaining files that weren't previously cleaned up in the 4.0.+ series.
+* 5.0.0 / Further code cleanup on remaining files that weren't previously cleaned up in the 4.0.+ series.
-* 5.0.0.10302013 / Install procedures (activate all, deactivate all, reset, nuke) corrected.
+* 5.0.0 / Install procedures (activate all, deactivate all, reset, nuke) corrected.
-* 5.0.0.10302013 / Module settings pages have had their CSS altered to be more uniform.
+* 5.0.0 / Module settings pages have had their CSS altered to be more uniform.

 = 4.0.+ =
 * 4.0.9.1 / CSS fixed